splynx/docs/files/en/networking/authentication_users/ubiquiti_pppoe_edge/ubiquiti_pppoe_edge.md

 ### 4. Connect PPPoE customer and check that everything is working fine

-Now we can connect the PPPoE user to EdgeRouter and check that everything works fine.
+Now we can connect the PPPoE customer to the EdgeRouter and check that everything works as expected.
-With the „show pppoe-server“ command we can see how many users are connected to the PPPoE server:
+With the `show pppoe-server` command we can see how many users are connected to the PPPoE server:

 ![Show PPPoE](show_pppoe.png)

-In Splynx we can see if customer is online and get his stats:
+In Splynx, we can see if the customer is online and get their statistics:

 ![Online](online.png)

-When we click disconnect button the customer should dissapear from the online list and reconnect with a new session which means that EdgeRouter accepted the incoming packet from Splynx Radius server.
+When we click on the disconnect button, the customer should be removed from the online list and reconnect with a new session, which means that the EdgeRouter accepted the incoming packet from Splynx Radius server.

 ### 5. Install other usefull tools to EdgeRouter

 PPPoE client tunnels are dynamically created and are not shown in the web dashboard.
-We need to get statistics of customer throughput, and a simple way to do it is to install the software bwm-ng.
-It’s located in the Debian repository, which means we need to add new repositories first and then install bwm-ng.
+We need to get statistics of the customer's throughput, and a simple way to do this is to install the bwm-ng software.
+It is located in the Debian repository, which means we need to add new repositories first and then install bwm-ng.
-Add new repositories:
+Adding new repositories:
 ```
 configure
 set system package repository wheezy components 'main contrib non-free'